merative/acd-containers/src/pages/installing/upgrading.md

 toc: true
 ---

-_Note:  The upgrade path only applies to IBM Watson Annotator for Clinical Data Container Edition._
+_Note:  The upgrade path only applies to IBM Watson Annotator for Clinical Data Container Edition at this time.
+Upgrades will be available for Merative Annotator for Clinical Data Container Edition sometime after the initial Merative version is published._

 The Annotator for Clinical Data Container Edition supports both manual and automatic upgrades of the operator and operand through [Operator Lifecycle Manager (OLM)](https://docs.openshift.com/container-platform/4.7/operators/understanding/olm/olm-understanding-olm.html#olm-overview_olm-understanding-olm) integration.
 OLM operators are limited to upgrades and do not rollback function.
 An operator upgrade is always done with a new replacement version.
 Operand upgrades are managed by the operator.
 An ACD instance is upgraded based on a specific set of related images that align with the ACD operator version.

 ## Upgrade paths

-The update graph for ACD is expected to grow over time, but is very simple today.
+There is no upgrade from IBM Watson ACD to Merative ACD.
+See the [Migration](/migration/considerations/) section for details.
+The update graph for Merative ACD will be provided when available.
 The major and minor version for ACD continues to be `2.0`.
 New function and fixes are released as patch versions made available as part of a continuous delivery strategy.
-Refer here for a list of the [available versions](https://github.com/merative/acd-containers/blob/master/CHANGELOG.md#releases-from-ibm).
+Refer here for a list of the [prior IBM Watson ACD versions](https://github.com/merative/acd-containers/blob/master/CHANGELOG.md#releases-from-ibm).

 ## Automatic upgrades